balena-io/balena-cli/docs/balena-cli.md

 specified device.
 It can also enable or disable the URL, or output the enabled status, using the respective options.

-The old command style 'balena device public-url enable <uuid>' is deprecated, but still supported.

 Examples:

 	$ balena device public-url 23c73a1